urjeet/Pima-Diabetes-Keras-Model/README.md

 7. Diabetes pedigree function
 8. Age (years)

   The output variable (y) is:
-1. Class variable (0 or 1) - 1 denotes positive for Diabetes
+  1. Class variable (0 or 1) - 1 denotes positive for diabetes

+  The

 ***